poult-lab/daily-word/english_words_ learning.md

 [verb] {informal} The police haven't been able to nail the killer. "to catch sb and prove they are guilty of a crime or of doing sth bad"

-11.bite /baɪt/

-[v]  She was bitten by the family dog.

-"to use your teeth to cut into or through sth"

-[v] We were badly bitten by mosquitoes.

-"to wound sb by making a small hole or mark in their skin"